 Against the background of God's wrath, Jesus asks for forgiveness of those who persecuted and tortured Him.

-It appears that the plea for forgiveness is not within the context of restoring a relationship
+It appears that Jesus' plea for forgiveness is not wholly within the context of restoring a divine relationship

-1. Faith in Jesus Christ establishes a new creation and sets forth the goal of helping others receive
+1. Faith in Jesus Christ establishes a new perspective and sets forth the goal of helping others receive